IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

     <host_definition_name2>  102m   Ready   <management_address>  <node_name2>
     ```

-## Updating the `HostDefiner` custom resource
+## Updating the host definer` custom resource

-Some of the parameters within the `HostDefiner` custom resource are configurable.
+Some of the parameters within the host definer custom resource are configurable.
 Use this information to help decide whether the parameters for your storage system need to be updated.

 |Field|Description|
 |---------|--------|